wwuoti/blog/src/posts/blog/reaper-wayland.md

 #### Thoughts on the rendering

 Funnily enough, the rendering done in `OnExposeEvent` is very similar to rendering done in `updatetoscreen`.
 So what gives?
 Is there something on Wayland that prevents the `updatetoscreen` function from being called?

-Let's add some good old `printf` debugging and see how much spam we get in terminal:
+Let's add some good old `printf` debugging and see how much spam we get in terminal.
 Okay, a lot.
 The `updatetoscreen` function is called as expected (very frequently).
 So something **has** to prevent the contents from ending up on the screen?

 I already overrode the rectangle to be my whole screen.